-Like most products in our society today, borax garners a lot of questions about its toxicity levels.
-Making one wonder… Is borax really safe to use?
+Like many other products in our society today, borax garners a lot of questions about its toxicity levels, making one wonder… Is borax really safe to use?
 And what are the possible dangers of using borax?
 Are we to believe the companies like 20 Mule Team Borax when they state that borax is safe and all natural?

 Or is it a case of greenwashing?
 We set out to find out the truth on borax!
 Is it safe?
 And if borax is safe to use, then why was it banned in the U.K.?